cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ### Troubleshooting

-First of all need to check that you are using the recommended version of nuclio framework.
+First of all need to check that you are using the recommended version of Nuclio framework.
 In my case it is `1.5.16` but you need to check [the installation manual][cvat-auto-annotation-guide].

 ```bash